 • Demonstrates awareness of the impact of the arts on his or her community/neighbourhood (“arts” are broadly defined to include all forms of creative expression)

 • Application Form including project outline over 2-year timeframe, budget, possible partners in the community and how the project will benefit an underserved community

 • 2 letters of support from two individuals (not family or friends) familiar with the applicant’s artistic work, community engagement, or impact on peers (including contact information so that we can contact them if required)

 • Video (no longer than 10 minutes) accompanying the application form and letters of support is welcome

-The program is sponsored by CIBC and BMO and benefits from a partnership with Futurpreneur Canada.
+The program was sponsored by CIBC and BMO and benefited from a partnership with Futurpreneur Canada.

 Please read the terms and conditions.